Skip to main content

 Density Bonus

-Density bonus is defined as a density increase over the otherwise maximum allowable residential density under the applicable Zoning Code, and zoning designation, or Specific Plan, granted pursuant to Sec.
-9.2.1.
-(Density Bonus).
+• Density bonus is defined as a density increase over the otherwise maximum allowable residential density under the applicable zoning code, and zoning designation, or Specific Plan, granted pursuant to an applicable incentive program established in Article 9.
+(Public Benefit Systems).

 Department